 For decades, well-intended decisions were largely made by quickly identifying the best option.
 But today we are understanding better that problems are complex, that solutions impact a multiplicity of future stakeholders, and that there are always consequences.
 Of course, it is not possible to anticipate all scenarios, but pausing and checking assumptions as you do it can be very useful to avoid future problems.

-For example, what can you learn to avoid or repeat from past experiences?
-Can you identify in hindsight, what was at stake?
+For example, what can we learn to avoid or repeat from past experiences?
+Can we identify, in hindsight, something that was at stake and overlooked because we were trying to act fast?
 When we have more information we can better weigh alternatives.
 All of this, however, is at odds with speed.
 We cannot both act fast and ponder carefully.

-The question becomes: Is decisiveness and fast action coming at an expensive price for you and others, us, the next generations, and the ecosystem?
-Food for thought!
+The question becomes: Is decisiveness and fast action coming at an expensive price for us, the next generations, and the ecosystem?